What are stretch marks, and why do these battle wounds of pregnancy appear? Let’s find out!

 Although it’s a treatment more commonly done for acne scars, laser therapy can also target these pregnancy battle scars.
 It works by using laser light to trigger melanin production so that they will blend in with your skin tone.

 With micro-needling, tiny needles are used to trigger collagen production.
 Similar to microdermabrasion, one treatment is not enough to get rid of them.
-Studies have shown that micro-needling is particularly effective for patients with darker skin tone as well.
+Studies have shown that micro-needling is particularly effective for patients with darker skin tones as well.

 4. Chemical peels